davemo/blog.davemo.com/app/posts/2017-04-17-makefile-usability-tips.md

   # using semver, bump the version by a major, minor or patch increment
 ```

 At first glance this Makefile isn't all that complicated but chances are your build automation process is composed of many more lines of code or even split into multiple places.
-The wise aged veteran developer on your team tells the new member "to build this project just clone this repo and run `make`" after which the new developer sees:
+The wise aged veteran developer on your team tells the new member "to build this project just clone this repo and run `make`" after which the new developer sees

 ```shell
 neophyte@newbie:~/code/project